 Senior Associate Dean, Global Engagement; Executive Director, Northeastern University Global

-Dr. Patrick F. Plunkett is the senior associate dean for global engagement and the executive director of Northeastern University (NU) Global.
-Dr. Plunkett is responsible for advocating and coordinating international programs, advising the dean on international issues, and providing administrative oversight of the University’s international affiliations and contracts.
+Dr. Patrick F. Plunkett serves as senior associate dean for global engagement and executive director of Northeastern University (NU) Global, advocating and coordinating international programs, advising the dean on international issues, and providing administrative oversight of the University’s international affiliations and contracts.

 Senior Associate Dean for Administration, Finance and Business Planning

 Prior to joining Northeastern University, Mr. Gladstone held various management positions in the private sector.
-Mr. Gladstone holds a BS in business administration with a concentration in management from Salem State College and an MBA from Northeastern University.
-He also completed the Management Leadership in Education Program at Harvard University’s Graduate School of Education.
+He holds a BS in business administration with a concentration in management from Salem State College and an MBA from Northeastern University and completed the Management Leadership in Education Program at Harvard University’s Graduate School of Education.

 Dr. Molly Smith